mwhapples/BrailleBlaster-NG-docs/manual.md

 can be created by a keyboard.

-**Book Tree:** The Book Tree is similar to a table of contents, showing the hierarchy of the book's material.
+**Book Tree:** The Book Tree is similar to a table of contents, showing the hierarchy of the book’s material.
 Although it does not show you the page numbers, selecting a section takes you to that page in the file.
 NIMAS files can be navigated using the Book Tree, which shows the Section tags and headings applied by the publisher.